xebia-functional/macroid/macroid-docs/related/Viewable.md

 # Macroid-Viewable

 This library provides typeclasses to convert data to Android layouts.
-It offers two advantages:
+It offers three advantages:

-* A clear and reusable way to declare how your data should be displayed
+* A clear way to declare how your data should be displayed
 * Boilerplate-free `ListAdapter`s and `PagerAdapter`s
+* *Macroid*’s trademark emphasis on composability

 ## Installation